 Note: Again, if a RNSS receiver moves outside of the simulation area, it turns around back into the area.
 It means that the number of RNSS receivers inside the simulation remains constant.

 The RNSS receiver numbers of 549 945 can be attained assuming 50% active receivers across the population of vehicular receivers which might be pessimistic.
 The actual percentage of active receivers in final deployments may be higher and is yet to be determined.
+However the actual number is relevant only to ensure that enough potential victim receivers are considered in the simulation to achieve stable results.

 Simulation Results